sira-p/SVLMD/pages/Hepatocellular Carcinoma.md

 - author:: [[Sira Pornsiriprasert]] reviewer::
   review-date::
-- **Hepatocellular carcinoma** (HCC) is the most common primary [[Liver Cancer]] and its clinical presentation is highly variable.
+- **Hepatocellular carcinoma** (HCC) is the most common primary [[Liver Cancer]] and the fifth most common malignancy worldwide [(Brunicardi, 2018)]([[References/brunicardiSchwartzsPrinciplesSurgery2018]])
-- Patients may be asymptomatic, especially in early stages, or present with a range of symptoms related to liver dysfunction or tumor growth.
+- Its clinical presentation is highly variable.
+Patients may be asymptomatic, especially in early stages, or present with a range of symptoms related to liver dysfunction or tumor growth.
 - Early detection is increasing due to improved screening and imaging.
 - ## Clinical Presentation
-	- Asymptomatic
-		- Early-stage HCC
+	- Asymptomatic: Early-stage [[HCC]], diagnosed through screening -
 		-